kufrank81/simple-node/README.md

 ## Container teardown
 * Remove container: `docker kill {container_id}` where `container_id` can be retrieved by running `docker ps` and found under the column `CONTAINER ID`

+### Contributing
+This is just a repo to learn Git and Docker, this project will not be maintained nor will pull requests be reviewed or approved.